oVirt/ovirt-site/source/documentation/working-with-gerrit.html.md

 ### Track patch review process

-the review process is comprised of:
+The review process is comprised of:

-\* anyone can send a patch
+*   Anyone can send a patch
+*   A review in Gerrit can result in:

+      - +2 Looks good to me, approved
+      - +1 Looks good to me, but someone else must approve
+      - 0 No score
+      - -1 I would prefer that you didn't submit this
+      - -2 Do not submit

-\* anyone can code review and comment on the patch and +1/-1.
-This helps maintainers in reviewing the patches.
+*   Anyone can code review and comment on the patch and +1/-1.
+This helps maintainers in reviewing the patches
-\* a maintainer can code review it with +2 it, which is required to commit (submit) it.
+*   A maintainer can code review it with +2 it, which is required to commit (submit) it
-\* someone (anyone) needs to confirm they checked the patch works and flag it as verified +1
+*   Someone (can be anyone) needs to confirm they checked the patch works and flag it as verified +1
-\* a maintainer can submit (commit) the patch when it has:
+*   A maintainer can submit (commit) the patch when it has:

         Code Review: +2
          Verified: +1
-\* nacked (-1) patches should not be submitted
+      * NACK-ed (-1/-2) patches should not be submitted
-\* a submitted patch is merged to the git
+      * A submitted patch is automatically merged to the git repository